-Further, this plague of selfies builds on what the social concept of beauty is.
-This again sounds like it could be a good thing, if our selfies are taken by amateurs, they aren’t necessarily going to be perfect photo-washed versions of ourselves, right?
-Wrong.
-Like any art, the taking of the selfie builds the techniques of making them, and some go so far as to learn how to use photo-editing software to enhance their selfies and make themselves appear unrealistically beautiful.
+Further, this need to share the perfect self builds on what the social concept of beauty is.
+This again sounds like it could be a good thing, if our selfies are taken by amateurs, they aren’t necessarily going to be perfect photo-washed versions of ourselves.
+However, like any art, the taking of the selfie builds the techniques of making them, and some go so far as to learn how to use photo-editing software.
 What a relief it must be to the fashion industry to find that they no longer have to promote unrealistic ideals of beauty, we’ve taken the initiative and started doing it ourselves.

 How to celebrate No-Selfie Day